 Since 1923, Lou has served hearty breakfast all day and house-made baked goods.
 Not to mention, free Milk Duds while you wait for your table.

-Outside, early-morning commuters hurriedly rush past the diner, landmark diner on the National Register of Historic Places.
+Outside, early-morning commuters hurriedly rush past the landmark diner on the National Register of Historic Places.

 Inside, cheerful waitresses constantly refill your cup of coffee.
 The coffee is Lou’s own special blend with pure cream.